 Variations ~ Kick it up the heat by adding a sprinkle of crushed red pepper flakes.

-Make it cheesy by adding some shredded vegan mozzarella, nutritional yeast, or vegan parmesan cheese.
+Make it cheesy by adding some vegan cheese, like shredded vegan mozzarella, nutritional yeast, or vegan parmesan cheese.

 Add extra herbs, like basil or chives, for an extra pop of flavor.